dash-ui/styles/README.md

 ### styles.insertTokens()

-Inserts CSS tokens into the DOM and makes them available for use in style callbacks.
-The name of the CSS tokens is automatically generated based upon the depth of the mapping i.e. `foo.bar.baz` -> `--foo-bar-baz`.
+Inserts design tokens into the DOM and makes them available for use in style callbacks.
+The name of the design tokens is automatically generated based upon the depth of the mapping i.e. `foo.bar.baz` -> `--foo-bar-baz`.
 This function returns a function that will flush the tokens that were inserted when it is called.